ussoewwin/comfyui_facetools_without_mediapipe/README.md

 - [build-pipeline.yml](.github/workflows/build-pipeline.yml) will run pytest and linter on any open PRs
 - [validate.yml](.github/workflows/validate.yml) will run [node-diff](https://github.com/Comfy-Org/node-diff) to check for breaking changes

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+See [LICENSE](LICENSE) file for details.

+### Third-Party Components

+The following components are adapted from other repositories and may have different licenses:

+- **Facetools Human Segmentation (InsightFace)**: Adapted from [comfyui-easy-use](https://github.com/yolain/comfyui-easy-use).
+Please refer to the original repository for its license information.
+- **Facetools Person Mask Ultra V2 (InsightFace)**: Adapted from [ComfyUI_LayerStyle_Advance](https://github.com/chflame163/ComfyUI_LayerStyle_Advance).
+Please refer to the original repository for its license information.
+- **Facetools Facial Segment (InsightFace)**: Adapted from [ComfyUI_LayerStyle_Advance](https://github.com/chflame163/ComfyUI_LayerStyle_Advance).
+Please refer to the original repository for its license information.

+**Important**: When using these adapted components, you must comply with both this project's GPL-3.0 license and the licenses of the original repositories from which these components were adapted.